Sohan022/Data-Structures-in-C/Queue using array/README.md

 (b) Delete an element from the queue.

-(c) Peek an element from the stack.
+(c) Peek an element from the queue.